 Each lodge approved under 87NP0031 incorporated an area of decking and windows to 3no. elevations from which other aspects of the site, chalets and decking could be viewed.
 The layout of the chalet approved under 87NP0031 in the approximate position of that proposed under this application incorporated decking to the south and eastern sides from which the adjacent lodges (now known as nos.
-15 and 17, to the east and west) would be readily visible, in addition to a number of windows to the south, east and western sides.
+18 and 20) would be readily visible, in addition to a number of windows to the south, east and western sides.
 The overall nature of the site, when fully populated, which could be implemented under 87NP0031, is also relatively un-private as a result of the close positioning and design of the chalets.
 These characteristics are considered to set a precedent for the design of chalets and level of amenity afforded by occupiers of this top site.